-The National Institute of Neurological Disorders and Stroke (NIH) says an estimated 20 million people in the United States have some form of the condition.
-It develops as a result of damage to the peripheral nervous system — the vast communications network that transmits information between the central nervous system (the brain and spinal cord) and every other part of the body.
+The National Institute of Neurological Disorders and Stroke (NIH) says an estimated 20 million people in the United States have some form of peripheral neuropathy.
+It develops as a result of injury to the peripheral nervous system — the vast communications network that transmits information between the central nervous system (the brain and spinal cord) and every other part of the body.
 (Neuropathy means nerve disease or damage.)

 “I’ve had quite a lot of pain over the last year.”